 \subsection{Anharmonic contributions in RF linear quadrupole traps}

 As the RF linear Paul trap is widely used in physics and chemistry, an important feature is the trap capacity as there are situations that impose levitation of large ion clouds.
 Due to the presence of anharmonic terms in the series expansion of the trap potential \cite{Mih18}, there is a limit on the trap capacity (the number of ions that may be confined).
-The effects of anharmonic terms in the trapping potential for linear chains of levitated ions are presented in \cite{Home11}.
-Two paramount effects can be distinguished, as the authors demonstrate.
+Ref. \cite{Home11} investigates the effects of anharmonic terms in the trapping potential for linear chains of levitated ions.
+Two paramount effects can be distinguished.
 The first effect consists in a modification of the oscillation frequencies and amplitudes of the ions’ normal modes of vibration for multi-ion crystals, which is due to the fact that each ion experiences a different potential curvature.
-The second effect reported is amplitude-dependent shifts of the normal-mode frequencies, which is the outcome of elevated anharmonicity or higher excitation amplitude \cite{Home11}.
-The issue of anharmonic contributions to the electric potential generated by a linear RF trap is investigated in \cite{Pedre10, Pedre18a, Pedre18b}.
-Although the anharmonic part is quite comparable in the trap centre region for all the configurations investigated, the behaviour is quite different as one moves further away from the trap centre.
+The second effect reported are amplitude-dependent shifts of normal-mode frequencies as an outcome of elevated anharmonicity or higher excitation amplitude \cite{Home11}.
+The issue of anharmonic contributions to the electric potential generated by a linear RF trap is investigated in Refs. \cite{Pedre10, Pedre18a, Pedre18b}.
+Although the anharmonic part is quite comparable in the trap centre region for all configurations investigated, the behaviour is quite different as one moves further away from the trap centre.